eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 #-----------------------------------------------------

 (2) Subtitle Edit (Free software): https://www.videohelp.com/software/Subtitle-Edit
-NOTE: The instruction below was tested on 3.5.16 version with images with English and Croatian (Tesseract 3.02) Text and it works
+NOTE: The instruction below was tested on 3.6.12 version with images with English, Croatian, Vietnamese (Tesseract 5.3.0) Text and it works
 In VideoSubFinder:
 2_1_1.
 Click in menu "File->Open Video" (any variant: FFMPEG variant give better performance if use top GPU and video has 720p or higher resolution)
 2_1_2.
 Click "Run Search" and get images (in the first tab page: "Search").